Statistics: 8 1/2 miles, ascent 1551′, descent 1178′, 3 1/2 hours

 Julia and her friend, Eithne, prepared a delicious breakfast for us and then offered to drop us off at the trailhead.
 We declined her kind offer as the walk today was not a long one.
 We walked through Kenmare which, like so many of the towns in Ireland, was very colorful.
 We also passed by the architecturally ornate Church of the Holy Cross built in 1864.

-Passing the church, we could see our route…straight up the hill.
-As we climbed the route, the street became a narrow road, then a gravel track.
+Passing the church, we could see our route…a road straight up a hill.
+As we climbed, it became a narrow lane, then a gravel track.

 This was the old Kenmare to Killarney road which, as we ascended, became very rough.
 The road wound its way through rock outcroppings with several, deep stream crossings and many sheep.

 Upon reaching the top, we encountered and chatted with two hikers who were walking the path in the opposite direction.
 They excitedly described to us their recent observation of hundreds of red deer that we would see as we continued on.
-Unfortunately, the deer must have became shy upon our approach and we saw none.
+Unfortunately, the deer must have became shy upon our approach, since we saw none.
 The valley into which we descended, however, was lovely.

-A swollen stream down the valley was filled by the rainwater gushing down the hilllsides.
+A swollen stream flowing down the valley was filled with yesterday’s rainwater gushing down the hilllsides.
 The path crossed this stream many times forcing us to leap or jump from rock to rock at each crossing, but we managed to keep our boots dry.